TSTanabe/HAMSTER/README.md

     - **Sequences/**
       Protein sequences (FASTA) of assumed functional equivalent sequences from the analysis
     - **Hidden_markov_models/**
-      Generated profile Hidden Markov Models for each protein
+      One profile hidden Markov Models per protein for each group
     - **Reports/**
       Generated detailed reports for each sequence set, including a list of all selected sequences with the genomic vicinity
     - **Collinear_syntenic_blocks/**
       CSB (synteny block) files, cluster assignments, and instance summaries
     - **Protein_Phylogeny/**
       Temporary files from the sequence sorting.
-May accelerate future runs
+These are kept for resuming runs
     - **pkl_cache/**
       Cached files from the execution.
-May accelerate future runs
+These are kept for resuming runs
     - **Hit_list/**
       Filtered BLAST hit tables for each genome/assembly
     - **Initial_validation/**